 That isn’t to say that employers always escape direct liability for work-related accidents.
 However, in most cases, workers’ compensation is a no-fault system; workers seek compensation directly by filing claims with their workers’ compensation insurer instead of suing their employers.
 With that said, there are exceptions to this general rule, which is one reason why it’s essential to speak with a Delray Beach workers’ compensation lawyer before you make any assumptions about your legal situation.

 What Injured Workers Should Know About Workers’ Compensation

 Most American workers are entitled to workers’ compensation benefits if they get injured.
-They can work with a Delray Beach workers’ compensation lawyer to submit a timely claim.
-But not every worker is entitled to this kind of compensation.
-For example, independent contractors can’t claim these benefits unless they’ve been misclassified by their employers.
+They can work with an experienced lawyer to submit a timely claim.
+However, not every worker is entitled to this kind of compensation.
+For example, independent contractors can’t claim these benefits unless their employers have misclassified them.
 Workers of very small operations and other exempt enterprises also may not be entitled to these benefits.
-In such cases, our Delray Beach workers’ compensation lawyer team can help injured workers pursue other routes to receiving the compensation they’re entitled to.
+In such cases, our Delray Beach workers’ compensation lawyer team can help injured workers pursue different routes to receiving the compensation they’re entitled to.